 Clara Shin is a Partner of Covington & Burling LLP and concentrates her trial and appellate practice on complex technology, intellectual property, and commercial disputes.
-Her pro bono representations focus on the defense of constitutional rights, including federal campaign finance reform cases before the United States Supreme Court and challenges to the constitutionality of medical care provided by the California prison system.
+Her pro bono representations focus on the defense of constitutional rights, including challenges to the constitutionality of medical care provided by the California prison system.
 Ms. Shin previously served as a special assistant and White House Fellow in the White House Office of the Chief of Staff, and was a law clerk to Judge Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit.
 Earlier in her career, Ms. Shin helped to start AmeriCorps, a national service program created under President Bill Clinton.
 She also worked for USAID in South Africa and co-created Tahoe-Baikal Institute, a bi-national environmental institute in California and Siberia.
-Ms. Shin serves as Commissioner of the Smithsonian Institution's National Portrait Gallery and on the Board of Directors of the Center for Music National Service (Chair), National Partnership for Women and Families, and the United States District Court Northern District of California Historical Society.
-She is a former Director of Asian Pacific Fund, ACLU of Northern California, Rebuilding Together San Francisco, and OneJustice.
+Ms. Shin serves as Commissioner of the Smithsonian Institution's National Portrait Gallery and on the Board of Directors of the National Partnership for Women and Families, and the United States District Court Northern District of California Historical Society.
+She is a former Director of Music National Service (Chair), Asian Pacific Fund, ACLU of Northern California, Rebuilding Together San Francisco, and OneJustice.
 Clara earned her B.A. with honors from Smith College and her J.D. from Stanford Law School.

 Sarah Stein is President of Hall Capital Partners LLC.
 She is also a member of the firm's Executive Committee and Investment Review Committee.
 Ms. Stein joined the firm in 2002 in the Portfolio Management practice.
 She moved to the Research Group in 2006 where she held several roles, having served most recently as Managing Director and Co-Director of Research.
 Ms. Stein was appointed President of the firm in 2012.
 Her prior experience includes working in the Investment Management Division at Goldman Sachs & Co., the Fisher Family Foundation, and teaching English in Guangzhou, China.
 Ms. Stein was named one of Foundation & Endowment Money Management's 2011 Rising Stars.
 She serves on the Board and Investment Committee of the San Francisco Foundation, the Board of Directors of the Rosenberg Foundation, the Investment Committees of the Crystal Springs Uplands School and the Foundation for California Community Colleges, and the Endowment Committee of the Jewish Community Endowment Fund.
 She previously served as a Trustee of Princeton University, the Breakthrough Collaborative, and KIPP Bayview Academy.
 Ms. Stein graduated cum laude from Princeton University with an A.B. in History.
 She also earned an M.B.A. from the Stanford Graduate School of Business and an M.A. from the Stanford School of Education.